ximfect/ximfect/README.md

 # Usage
 `ximfect (action) <--namedArgument value --otherArgument other value ...>`

-You can install effects from `.zip` files using the `unpack` action.
+You can see a list of all actions by running `ximfect help` or just `ximfect` by itself.

+Dragging & dropping a `.zip` file on the ximfect executable will unpack & install the effect(s) from the file.

 # How to install